Does Your Child Need a Multivitamin? A Dietitian Explains What to Look For

 • Vitamin D is recommended for many Canadian children, especially during winter.

-• Picky eaters who avoid meat, dairy, or fish may benefit from targeted supplements.
+• Picky eaters who avoid meat, dairy, or fish may benefit from a multivitamin and targeted supplements.

-• Gummies are often lower in minerals than chewable tablets.
+• Gummies contain fewer vitamins and minerals than chewable tablets.

-• A dietitian can help determine whether your child has nutritional gaps.
+• A dietitian can help determine whether your child has nutritional gaps and could benefit from a supplement.

 Does My Child Need a Multivitamin?

-No, not all children need a multivitamin.
-As a pediatric dietitian, I rarely recommend supplements simply because a child is picky.
-Instead, I look at which nutrients may actually be missing from the diet and target those gaps.
+Not all children need a multivitamin.
+As a pediatric dietitian, I assess which nutrients may be missing from your child’s food records, and target those gaps.

-Children who don’t eat fish regularly may miss out on DHA and EPA omega-3 fats, which support brain development.
-Or avoids drinking milk or milk alternatives (potential calcium shortage).
+Children who don’t eat fish regularly may miss out on DHA and EPA, omega-3 fats that support brain development.

 If your child has autism or ADHD, they may have additional nutrient needs, as they often have lower blood vitamin and mineral levels.